 - BusPositionGen-Component that simulates an input stream of bus position GPS events.
-It uses the Oracle CEP loadgen utility and csvgen adapter provider to read in comma separated values (CSV) and deliver them to the EPN as BusPos events. - BusStopAdapter-Custom adapter component that generates bus stop positions based on ORACLE_CEP_HOME\ocep_11.1\samples\domains\spatial domain\defaultserver\applications\spatial_sample\bus stops.csv, where ORACLE_CEP_HOME refers to the main Oracle CEP installation directory, such as d:\oracle_cep. - BusPosStream-Component that transmits BusPos events to the Processor as a stream. - BusStopRelation-Component that transmits BusPos events to the Processor as a relation. - Processor-Component that executes Oracle CQL queries on the incoming BusPos events. - BusStopChannel, BusPosChannel, and BusStopArrivalChannel-Components that each specify a different selector to transmit the results of a different query from the Processor component to the appropriate outbound adapter or output bean. - BusStopPub, BusPosPub, and BusStopArrivalPub-Components that publish the results of the Processor component's queries. - BusStopArrivalOutputBean-POJO event bean component that logs a message for each insert, delete, and update event to help visualize the relation offered by the BusStopArrivalChannel.
+It uses the Oracle CEP loadgen utility and csvgen adapter provider to read in comma separated values (CSV) and deliver them to the EPN as Buspos events. - BusStopAdapter-Custom adapter component that generates bus stop positions based on MIDDLEWARE\HOME\ocep\11.1\samples\domains\spatial\ domain\defaultserver\applications\spatial\sample\bus\ stops.csv, where MIDDLEWARE\HOME refers to the Middleware directory you specified when you installed Oracle CEP, such as d:\Oracle\Middleware. - BusPosStream-Component that transmits BusPos events to the Processor as a stream. - BusStopRelation-Component that transmits BusPos events to the Processor as a relation. - Processor-Component that executes Oracle CQL queries on the incoming BusPos events. - BusStopChannel, BusPosChannel, and BusStopArrivalChannel-Components that each specify a different selector to transmit the results of a different query from the Processor component to the appropriate outbound adapter or output bean. - BusStopPub, BusPosPub, and BusStopArrivalPub-Components that publish the results of the Processor component's queries. - BusStopArrivalOutputBean-POJO event bean component that logs a message for each insert, delete, and update event to help visualize the relation offered by the BusStopArrivalChannel.